Mtillmann/jquery-rect/README.md

 the intersection-method accepts a second parameter called type.
 Possible values are "box" and "rect"(default). "box" will return an object that represents a box (top, right, bottom, left), "rect" will return an object that represents a css-compatible rectangle (left, top, width, height).

 ##Options
-there are three options that can be passed as an object to the second parameter:
+there are three options that can be passed as the second argument:

 ###position
 Which jQuery method should be used to determine the element positions.
 Possible values are "offset" and "position"(default).
 See jQuery's docs.